negin8118/js-todo-list-final/README.md

 UI design.

 ## Bonus Features
-Editing tasks
+Editing tasks.
-counting and showing completed tasks (the stats) supporting farsi structure for tasks. rtl (eventhough this wasn't in the bonus suggestions, I added it.)
+counting and showing completed tasks (the stats). supporting farsi structure for tasks. rtl (eventhough this wasn't in the bonus suggestions, I added it.)

-## Live Demo
+## Live Deployment
 https://negin8118.github.io/js-todo-list-final/

 ## What I Learned